milesmcc/personal/content/posts/stanford-is-a-platform.md

 ## Not an end unto itself

 Many of the incoming students I speak with are overachievers who spent a lot of time in high school thinking about how to get into a great college.
-They strategized their extracurriculars.
-They optimized their grades.
-They published novel research.
+They strategized their extracurriculars and optimized their grades.
 (To an extent, that was me.)

 Ideally much of this work is intrinsically motivated and fulfilling.
 But let’s be real: Some of it is oriented towards college admissions.
 They crafted narratives about themselves for admissions officers, which they packaged into a box with a bow on top.